BerenLuthien/HyperColumns_ImageColorization/README.md

 Here is an analogy.
 Imagine we are given only three maps: R,G,B maps.
 The three maps contain all information to reconstruct original color.
 All we have to do is to "stitch" them together.
 We do not have to introduce more "non-linearity" and more "convolution" to the three maps.

 ### 6.4 Residual
-I actually also tried residual model as proposed by some others (link given at the end), but it did not give better performance.
+I actually also tried residual model as proposed by some others (link given at the end), but it only gives as good performance as sampling all conv layers.
 It looks that a reasonable sampling of the feature maps across all conv layers already contain enough information in order to recover the color.
-Fancier design is not needed.
+Fancier design is not really needed.

 ## 7. Only Plausible
 The task is actually "hallucinating a plausible color version of the photograph".
 The reconstructed color may not be the same as or even close to the ground truth, but it is plausible.